ElektraInitiative/libelektra/doc/CODING.md

 Note:

 - `@file` has *no* parameters.
-- `@brief` is optional and should contain a short statement about the content of the file.
+- `@brief` should contain a short statement about the content of the file and is needed so that your file gets listed at http://doc.libelektra.org/api/latest/html/files.html

 The duplication of the filename, author and date is not needed, because this information is tracked using git and doc/AUTHORS already.